mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 Another option would be to constrain `alpha` by default using the same generic "noncomplex number type" constraint as in Option (1), but let users specialize an "opt-out trait" to tell the library that their number type is noncomplex.
 We would add a new "tag" type trait `is_noncomplex` that users can specialize.
 By default, `is_noncomplex<T>::value` is `false` for any type `T`.
 This does _not_ mean that the type is complex, just that the user declares their type to be noncomplex.
 The distinction matters, because a noncomplex number type might still provide ADL-findable `conj`, `real`, and `imag`, as we showed above.
 Users must take positive action to declare their type `U` as "not a complex number type," by specializing `is_noncomplex<U>` so that `is_noncomplex<U>::value` is `true`.
 If users do that, then the library will ignore any ADL-findable functions `conj`, `real`, and `imag` (whether or not they exist), and will assume that the number type is noncomplex.

 Standard Library precedent for this approach is in heterogeneous lookup for associative containers (see N3657 for ordered associative containers, and P0919 and P1690 for unordered containers).
 User-defined hash functions and key equality comparison functions can tell the container to provide heterogeneous comparisons by exposing a `static constexpr bool is_transparent` whose value is `true`.
 Default behavior does not expose heterogeneous comparisons.
 Thus, users must opt in at compile time to assert something about their user-defined types.
+Another example is `uses_allocator<T, alloc>`, whose `value` member defaults to `false` unless `T` has a nested type `allocator_type` that is convertible from `Alloc`.
+Standard Library types like `tuple` use `uses_allocator` to determine if a user-defined type `T` is allocator-aware.

 Of the three constraint-based approaches discussed in this proposal, we favor this one the most.
 It still treats types "as they are" and does not permit users to claim that a type is complex when it lacks the needed operations, but it lets users optimize by giving the Standard Library a single bit of compile-time information.
 By default, any linear algebra value type (see [linalg.reqs.val]) that meets the `maybe_complex` concept below would be considered "possibly complex."
 Types that do not meet this concept would result in compilation errors; users would then be able to search documentation or web pages to find out that they need to specialize `is_noncomplex`.